Ehsan70/Mininet_LINC_script/POX_iControl_LINC-OE.md

 <b>Road Map: </b>This document has two sections for setup:

  1. setting up the optical network
- 2. setting up the packet network
+ 2. setting up the packet network </br>

+Then the tutorial would run couple of experminets.
+After the experminet the tutorial talkes about the details of the network and what is goingt on under the hood.

 <b>Notations: </b>
  - `>` means the linuc command line <br>
  - `iControl>` Means the iControll command line